mingsxs/tabpage-jumper/README.md

 ## Option
-By default, the jumplist length is 10, which means only 10 previous tabpage number will be remembered and updated.
-If you want to change it, put line like below in your `.vimrc` or whatever `.vim` file that will be sourced during VIM startup.
+By default, the jumplist length is 10, which means only 10 previous tabpage numbers will be remembered and updated.
+If you want to adjust it, put line like below in your `.vimrc` or whatever `.vim` file that will be sourced during VIM startup.

 `let g:tabpage_queue_max = 20`